seagle0128/.emacs.d/README.md

     `(setq all-the-icons-color-icons nil)` to disable.
 Please refer to [all-the-icons.el](https://github.com/domtronn/all-the-icons.el) for details.

+    If some icons are not displayed correctly although `all-the-icons` fonts are installed correctly, please install [symbola](http://users.teilar.gr/~g1951d/).
+    Refer to [#121](https://github.com/seagle0128/.emacs.d/issues/121) for more
+    details.

 1. The packages cannot be installed, what should I do?

    Generally it's due to connection issue.
 Please refer to